Call 765-204-1188

 What are the Dangers of Combining Opioids and Ritalin?

-Using Concerta in combination with opioids can lead to conflicting effects on the central nervous system, with stimulants counteracting the depressant effects of opioids.
+Using Concerta in combination with opioids leads to conflicting effects on the central nervous system, with stimulants counteracting the depressant effects of opioids.
 A notable study titled “Opioids and Stimulants: What Are They and How Are People Using Them?” written by Peavy K.M. et al 2021 published by the University of Washington’s Alcohol & Drug Abuse Institute (ADAI) found that individuals who combine stimulants like Ritalin with opioids are at a higher risk of overdose and other serious health complications.
-Specifically, the combination leads to increased cardiovascular stress and the risk of severe respiratory depression
+Specifically, the combination leads to increased cardiovascular stress and the risk of severe respiratory depression.

 How Does Concerta Interact With Benzodiazepines?